rishpandey/blog/source/_tutorials/getting-started-with-web-development.md

 extends: _layouts.post
 section: content
 title: "Getting Started with Web Development"
 excerpt: The compilation of all lessons in the web development bootcamp.
 date: 2021-04-15
 categories: [basics]
+keywords: web development, internet, html, css, javascript, web applications, web pages
 ---

 # Intro to the Web and the Internet